staski/panel-map/README.md

   coords: [Number] // the coordinates of the shape as in area map
   fillColor: Color // the color of the shape when highlighted
   id: Number // a unique ID
+  width: String // the width of the image.
+Used for scaling images to a common size
   title: String // displayed as title of the popup
   img: Image // displayed in the popup
-  doc: Document // opened in a new browser tab when clicking the instrument }
+  doc: Document // opened in a new browser tab when clicking the instrument
+  text: String // the description of the instrument displayed in the card }
 ```